Denial: refusing to admit the truth or reality of something unpleasant…

 The fifth First Family book picks up right where State of Shock left off, with Sam and her family continuing to absorb the loss of a beloved family member as she and her team work to clean up the mess former Lt.
 Stahl has left behind.

-ORDER IN MARIE’S STORE
+MARIE’S STORE

 EBOOK